Learning How To Draw People

 You just don’t wake up and start drawing.
 Any image requires calculations and some minor knowledge.
 Without wasting time, let’s begin by explaining the basics of drawing the proportions of the head.

-There are many ways to draw the human head but remember, drawing from observation is essential if you are a novice.
+There are many ways to draw the human head, but drawing from observation is essential if you are a novice.
 Drawing the human head requires practice.

 Drawing a person’s head is one thing you can try to advance in.

 Do you know why?
-It’s because there are many people with different look or expression.
-When starting to draw the face of someone just remember that you’re not in competition.
-Relax and work your own pace.
+It’s because there are many people with different looks or expressions.
+When starting to draw the face of someone, just remember that you’re not in competition.
+Relax and work at your own pace.
 As long as you’re trying, you’ll find yourself drawing an excellent image.
-For further information on how to draw a portrait, read my post, Portrait Drawing Tips for Beginners.
+For further information on drawing a portrait, read my post, Portrait Drawing Tips for Beginners.

 Start by Drawing Simplified Shapes